The internet is the perfect platform for a business, no matter how big or small it might be.

 You should also prioritize the reader over Google – one keyword after another is useless if it drops the quality of the article down so much that nobody finished it.

 Article marketing has, as you will have seen, it’s pros and cons.
-It certainly isn’t the fastest way of advertisement, and it requires you to put some serious effort in.
+It certainly isn’t the fastest way of advertisement, and it requires you to put some serious effort into.

 However, it is a form of advertising that customers appreciate more than others.